 - After using public transportation: Public transportation is used by many people and can be a source of germs and bacteria.

 - Before and after visiting a hospital: Hospitals are full of sick people.
 We can become a host of viruses if we don’t wash our hands, after or before visiting a hospital.

 - After touching shared objects: Shared objects, like doorknobs, light switches, and elevator buttons, can be a source of germs.

 Become a certified first-aider and help people recover from the side effect of not taking care of their hand hygiene on time.
 This is even more critical when there is an outburst of viral and seasonal infections like COVID-19.
-At least, with a nationally recognized first aid course from American CPR Care Association, you can protect yourself by following a strict hand hygiene routine and keeping the germs from spreading further.
+At least, with a nationally recognized first aid course from American CPR Care Association, you can protect yourself and save lives of people by following a strict hand hygiene routine and keeping the germs from spreading further.